If, like many Charlotte area families, you’re thinking about going to Myrtle Beach for Spring Break, we have some information to help you.

 Visit Barefoot Landing in North Myrtle Beach, another huge entertainment, shopping and dining destination.
-Located between the Intracoastal Waterway and Highway 17, Barefoot Landing offers 15 restaurants that include the iconic Johnny Rockets Hamburgers to the fine dining at Greg Norman Australian Grille.
+Located between the Intracoastal Waterway and Highway 17, Barefoot Landing offers 15 restaurants that include the iconic Johnny Rockets Hamburgers and the fine dining at Greg Norman Australian Grille.
 Recently opened Lucy Buffet’s LuLu’s, is part of the Jimmy Buffet chain of restaurants.
 It’s not quite as big as Broadway, but unique in its own way.

 If the weather is nice, it may be worth the investment to visit Alligator Adventure.
 Home to hundreds of alligators, crocodiles, birds, snakes, and other animals, Alligator Adventure is a naturist dream.

 The kids aren’t left out of the Barefoot Landing fun.
 Check out the old timey Carousel, an authentic representation of a long-ago Barnum & Bailey carousel which features 41 animals cast from original molds.
 Barefoot Amusements features a variety of kiddie rides and family fun!

 Watch tigers and tiger cubs interact and play at T.I.G.E.R.S.
-Preservation Station, a free wildlife exhibit.
+Preservation Station, the free wildlife exhibit.
 It opens at 5:00 p.m. daily from March through October.
 You can also have your picture taken with the tigers for a fee.

 Stroll the Myrtle Beach Boardwalk.
 The Myrtle Beach Boardwalk and Promenade runs along the ocean between 2nd Avenue Pier (2nd Avenue N) and 16th Avenue North.
-Along the Boardwalk, which is free to stroll, you’ll find several oceanfront restaurants where you can grab a bite to eat or a frosty drink (some places are cheaper than others, so you might want to shop around).
+Along the Boardwalk, which is free to stroll, you’ll find several oceanfront restaurants where you can grab a bite to eat or a frosty drink.
+Some places are cheaper than others, so you might want to shop around.

 Visit The Market Common.
 Laid out in a in a beautifully-designed urban village setting, The Market Common is a shopping and dining complex located at the old Myrtle Beach Air Force Base.
 It has everything from upscale shops and restaurants to ice cream and pizza.

-Visit Warbird Park, located just inside The Market Common, at the southern end of Ocean Boulevard.
-It is home to several static displays of several aircraft that once called Myrtle Beach Air Force Base home.
-Numerous markers about the park tell of the history of the base.
+Visit Warbird Park, located just inside The Market Common at the southern end of Ocean Boulevard.
+It’s home to several static displays of several aircraft that once called Myrtle Beach Air Force Base home.
+Numerous markers around the park tell the history of the base.

-The Market Common also hosts a lot of free festivals and family-friendly events throughout the year.
+The Market Common also hosts a lot of free festivals and family friendly events throughout the year.
 Click here for the event calendar.

 Visit the Murrells Inlet Marshwalk.
 Just a few miles south of Myrtle Beach, the Murrells Inlet Marshwalk offers nature at its best.
 It’s a 1/2 mile boardwalk along a saltwater estuary.
 This is a great spot for birdwatching, as you might see great white herons, pelicans and more.
 Enjoy some Lowcountry cuisine at one of the waterfront restaurants.